About

 Her work is in harmony with the everyday, and universal aspects of life, with her most impressive works tending to be larger in scale and offer visions of energized horse or bull herds charging towards the viewer.
 All the while, other works are delicately executed taking the viewer on a soothing journey.
 In both these instances, Isabelle renders cohesive, subtle, yet powerful and inviting works.

 Isabelle Truchon has been painting professionally for nearly 25 years.
 She received her BFA from Shepherd University’s Department of Contemporary Art, West Virginia in 2012.
 She was born and raised in Montreal, and has lived and worked in New York, San Francisco, Sacramento and Harpers Ferry.
-She works from her serene studio in McMinnville, Oregon, and Petaluma California.
+She works from her serene studio in McMinnville, Oregon.
 Truchon continually exhibits her work and holds representation in galleries in Northern Virginia, Northern California, and the Pacific Northwest.

 In my own words...